altocodenl/cell/readme.md

 Note in the example above that we added a new path to the hash, called `messages`. `messages` takes us to a list of two values, which we saw earlier.

-If we want to express something that could be either "yes" or "no", or "true" or "false", we can simply use `0` or `1`.
+If we want to express something that could be either "yes" or "no", or "true" or "false", we can simply use `0` or `1`. `0` represents "no", while `1` represents "yes".

 <table>
    <tr>